AxonIQ/reference-guide/operations-guide/setting-up-axon-server/tagging.md

  then the connection that is made will be based on the highest number of matches.
 If multiple nodes have a equal number of matching tags then the node with the lightest load is chosen.

+If no matching tags are available at all, it will connect to any available node.

 ## Enabling tagging

 To enable tagging you must configure both the client and server.